Skip to content

 UCLA_School_of_Law

-TL;DR: According to UCLA Admissions, UCLA received over 145,000 applications for the Class of 2030 (the most of any US university) and admitted approximately 9.41%.
+TL;DR: According to UCLA Admissions, UCLA had a Class of 2029 acceptance rate of 9.41% (13,659 admitted from 145,086 applications, per UCLA Common Data Set); UCLA had not yet released official Class of 2030 figures.
 Out-of-state applicants face a rate of approximately 7-8%.
 UCLA is test-blind, has no ED/EA, and uses the UC Application with Personal Insight Questions instead of the Common App.
 Samueli Engineering (~6%) and Nursing (~1%) are dramatically more competitive than the university overall.
 For personalized strategy, schedule a consultation with Oriel Admissions

 What Is UCLA’s Acceptance Rate for the Class of 2030?

-According to UCLA’s admissions data, UCLA admitted approximately 9.41% of applicants for the Class of 2030, receiving over 145,000 applications, the most of any university in the United States.
+According to UCLA’s admissions data, UCLA admitted approximately 9.41% of applicants for the Class of 2029 (13,659 from 145,086), with full Class of 2030 figures not yet officially released, the most of any university in the United States.
 Based on UCLA’s institutional data, the acceptance rate has declined from 12.3% (Class of 2027) to under 10% in recent cycles, driven by surging application volumes following the UC system’s elimination of standardized testing.
 For complete data, see our UCLA acceptance rate analysis and Top 25 admissions statistics.

 How Hard Is UCLA for Out-of-State Students?